cotodevel/toolchaingenericds-template/README.md

 Project Specific description:
 A Woopsi UI + TGDS SDK template for UI control handling on the NintendoDS.
 Draw the pop up windows across the screen or scroll other windows to test touchscreen.
-Also plays WAV/AD-PCM (Intel) files from the directory!
+- Also plays WAV/AD-PCM (Intel) files from the directory!
+- Also boots NDS homebrew!

 Note: UI Controls experimental.